Special Event Permits

 If planning to place a structure in or on a lake or river (other than a dock), a Temporary Structure Permit is required.
 The most common types of structures include the following (regulations are contained within the PDF):

-- Application for Permit to Conduct Water Exhibition and Placement of Structures in the Lakes that Are related to the Exhibition (pdf posting soon)
+- Application for Permit to Conduct Water Exhibition and Placement of Structures in the Lakes that are related to the Exhibition.
+This also includes Triathlon Permit Guidelines, and Open Water Swim events.

 For more information, please contact the Ramsey County Sheriff’s Office Water Patrol Unit at 651-490-4511.